-Low blood pressure damages organs, resulting in organ failure, and if left untreated, it causes death.
+Low blood pressure damages organs, resulting in sequential organ failure, and if left untreated, it causes death.
 Very luckily I did respond to the methylene blue in the end.
 By that time, I wasn’t conscious.

 When the IV treatment was concluded, I continued to take oral antibiotics for a few weeks, and steroids, which were eventually tapered off.